0xBEEFCAF3/lever_resume_sorter/README.md

-# lever_resume_sorter
+# Lever Resume Sorter
-Sort resumes for a job posting using the lever API
+Sort resumes by select key words for any job posting using the lever API.

+## Refrence documentation
+<a href="https://hire.lever.co/developer/documentation"> Lever Docs </a>

 ## To get set up run